A Writer’s Lament

-I wrote prolifically; a new short story every week.
+I wrote prolifically in those days; a new short story every week.
 Always by hand.
 No typewriter in my house, at the time.
 I used a pencil.
-I smeared the words across the page, because I am left-handed.
-I kept several pointed, well-sharpened pencils at hand, changing from one worn down to one cleanly sharpened, throughout the writing process.
+I smeared the words across the page because I am left-handed.
+I kept several pointed, well-sharpened pencils at hand, changing from one worn down to nothing, to a pristine, beautifully sharpened one, throughout the writing process.

 Several of my girlfriends were avid readers of my stories.
 When I graduated, I was given the accolade in our yearbook of “most likely to get published.”

 The stories I wrote were sad works about the trials and tribulations of my life; one teen girl wishing and hoping for a better world to grow up in.
 As expected, there was an abundance of mystery, confusion, unhappiness, and angst.
 Perhaps my stories were more compelling than the stories my friends might have written, or perhaps they created a world that was all too familiar to them, and my friends enjoyed reading the narration of a teen girl who was so much like them.

 But I do know that my teachers and my classmates are the reasons I am a writer today.
 I am not the big success they all imagined.
 I have yet to pen the great American novel – though, I may surprise them yet with that.

 I am published.
 I have two self-published books to my name and a number of other works published in various newspapers or magazines, over the years.
 And, I work with other writers helping them write, publish, and market their books.
 I think that counts.